platformsh/platformsh-docs/src/languages/dotnet.md

 ---
 title: "C#/.NET Core"
 weight: 1
+description: |
-description: Platform.sh supports deploying .NET applications by allowing developers to define a build process and pass its variables to the .NET Core build environment.
+  Platform.sh supports deploying .NET applications by allowing developers to define a build process and pass its variables to the .NET Core build environment.
 ---

+{{< description >}}

 ## Supported versions